 The PocketSmith sign-up process is incredibly easy.
 There are only four steps, all on the same screen page, and you can complete the process in a matter of minutes.

-When you sign up, you can choose the plan version that you want–Free, Premium or Super.
-But you can change your decision anytime.
-The platform offers you a tour to show you how PocketSmith works.
+When you sign up, you can choose the plan version that you want.
+If you decide to change your mind and upgrade/downgrade don’t worry, you can change your decision anytime.
+The platform also offers you a tour to show you how PocketSmith works.

 The service works on a “pay-as-you-go” basis, so you can sign up and cancel any time–there are no long-term contracts.
 They accept online payments using Visa or MasterCard.
 American Express and PayPal are not yet available.